 - Firmware levels 5.40.xx.xx and earlier provide support for EXP500 and EXP700 storage expansion enclosures only.
 For EXP710 support, firmware versions 06.1x.xx.xx or later are required. - Note: Firmware versions 06.10.11.xx and later support intermixing Fibre Channel and SATA storage expansion enclosures in the same DS4000 storage subsystem, if the DS4000 FC/SATA Intermix premium feature option is purchased.
 Contact your IBM representatives or reseller for more information.

-See Table 4 for the latest firmware versions that are available for specific DS4000 Storage Subsystem models.
+See "Machine types and supported software" on page 3 for the latest firmware versions that are available for specific DS4000 Storage Subsystem models.